rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 **Key Functions and Benefits of the ICV**

-- **Real-Time and Historical Insights**: The ICV elegantly presents the current state of each VIRTUAL agent and traces its historical evolution on-chain.
-This feature is crucial for both provenance and root cause analysis across every module within the Virtuals ecosystem.
+- **Real-Time and Historical View**: The ICV shows the current state of each VIRTUAL agent and traces its history on-chain.
+This is what provenance and root cause analysis rely on, across every module of the Virtuals ecosystem.
-- **Transparency and Composability**: By open-sourcing the codebase models for VIRTUAL agents, the ICV facilitates transparency and composability, allowing developers and contributors to build upon and integrate with existing VIRTUAL agents seamlessly.
+- **Transparency and Composability**: By open-sourcing the codebase models for VIRTUAL agents, the ICV facilitates transparency and composability, allowing developers and contributors to build upon and integrate with existing VIRTUAL agents.

 ### ERC-6551: Non-fungible Token Bound Accounts